aecobb53/weatherman/docs/catchall.md

 - [ ] Review all markdown
 - [ ] Spellcheck markdown
-- [x] Figure out what happend to PB
+- [x] Figure out what happened to PB
 - [ ] Add api to markdown